 These standards are based on existing program models across the state and will be revised as the response to victimization evolves and improves.
-The core service definitions outline the basic level of services that should be provided to be considered for CJCC Victim Services grant funds.
+The services and will develop core services for VAWA core service definitions outline the basic level of services that should be provided to be considered for CJCC Victim Services grant funds.
 The types of programs defined include: Court Appointed Special Advocates (CASA), Child Advocacy Centers (CAC's), Counseling Services, Domestic Violence Shelter & Non-Shelter Programs, Legal Service Programs, Sexual Assault Centers, and Victim Witness Assistance Programs.